knutin/elli/README.md

 for you.
 If you find yourself digging into the implementation of a webserver, `elli` might be for you.

-Elli is used in production at Wooga.
+Elli is used in production at Wooga and Game Analytics.

 ## Features